siobhanlgorman/knits-and-pieces/README.md

 ### Strategy
 * Introduction
 * Agile Planning
+User stories (Issues) with acceptance criteria and tasks are each linked to an Epic (Milestone) and placed in an Iteration kanban board (Projects 1, 2 and 3).
+Due to the project time constraints no dates are included.
+Each user story is labelled with a must-have should-have, could-have or won't have label to show prioritisation.
+(Include planning table with prioritistion list here)

 * Project Goal

 The goal of the project is to create an online store for this developer's handmade items; primarily crocheted throws and blankets, knitted hats and cotton facemasks.
 This is a real-world application to create a store for this developer's products which have been custom-made and sold on a word-of-mouth basis over ten years.
 Buyers have encouraged the set-up of an online store to increase sales and customer base.